What to Expect on a Corcovado Sirena Station Day Trip from Drake Bay

 Getting There: The Boat Ride from Drake Bay

 Your day starts early, with departure times around 6:00 AM.
 From Drake Bay, the boat ride to the park entrance takes approximately 45 minutes to one hour, depending on sea conditions.
-The ride along the coast is beautiful, with the dense green wall of the Osa Peninsula rising straight out of the ocean on one side.
+The ride along the coast of the Osa Peninsula is scenic and often offers the first wildlife sightings of the day.

 Keep your eyes on the water during the boat ride.
 Dolphins are common companions, and during whale season you may spot humpback whales with their calves.
-Your captain knows these waters well and will slow down if wildlife appears.
+Your captain knows these waters well and will slow down for any sightings along the way.

-Once you land on the beach, you enter the park on foot.
+Once you arrive at the Sirena Ranger Station area, you enter the park on foot.
 The trail winds through different forest ecosystems, from coastal lowland forest to dense primary rainforest.
-You will cross small rivers, walk along the beach, and pass through stretches of forest so thick that the canopy blocks out most of the sunlight.
+You will cross small rivers, walk along beaches, and pass through sections of forest so dense that the canopy blocks out most of the sunlight.

 The total hiking distance varies depending on the route and pace, but expect around 6 to 8 hours of activity including stops for wildlife observation, lunch, and rest.
-Your guide sets a comfortable pace and will stop frequently whenever there is something to see, which is often.
+Your guide sets a comfortable pace and stops frequently to point out animals, tracks, and plants of interest.

 Difficulty Level and Physical Requirements